fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 ```
 On `lines 1-3`, we are defining the `test` method, which takes a single parameter (`b`).
 On `line 5`, we initialise the local variable `a` and assign it to an array object `[​'a'​, ​'b'​, ​'c'​]`.
 On `line 6`, we pass in the local variable `a` as an argument to the `test` method.

 On `line 2`, the `map` method is called on the array object referenced by the local variable `a`.
 The `map` method is invoked with a block (signified by the `{}` immediately following the method invocation).

 On `line 6`, we pass the local variable `a` as an argument to the `test` method, which passes the array object referenced by the local variable `a` to the method parameter `b`, upon which we invoke the `map` method.
+The `map` method is called with a block (denoted by the `{}` immediately following the `map` method), which will be invoked once for each element in the calling array object.

-The `map` method will return a new array object whose contents depend on the return value of the block on each iteration.
+The `map` method will return a new array object whose contents depend on the return values of the block across each iteration.
 On each iteration, each element of the array object is passed to the block parameter `letter`.
 This element is then passed (through string interpolation) to the string `"I like the letter: #{letter}"`.

 As there is no explicit `return` in this method definition, Ruby will return the last expression evaluated.
 In this case, the `map` method is the last expression, which will return `['I like the letter: a', 'I like the letter: b', 'I like the letter: c']`.
 This is the returned object from the `test(a)` method call on `line 6`.
 The local variable `a` is still the array object `['a', 'b', 'c']`, as the `map` method returns a new object.